mgrubisic/SeismicHazard/README.md

 * recommended: GitHub

 # SOFTWARE DOWNLOAD AND INSTALLATION
 The platform files are organized in a 15-folder structure, which shall be downloaded directly from GitHub at https://github.com/gacandia/SeismicHazard.
-To run the platform, add the entire folder structure to MATLAB?s path typing the command addpath(genpath(install_dir)) in MATLAB?s workspace, where install_dir is a string containing the full path to the installation directory.
-To run the platform, type SeismicHazard in MATLAB's workspace.
+To run the platform, add the entire folder structure to MATLAB's path typing the command addpath(genpath(install_dir)) in MATLAB's workspace, where install_dir is a string containing the full path to the installation directory.
+To run the platform, simply type SeismicHazard in MATLAB's workspace.

 # USER AGREEMENT